chatsimple

 Poor Cross-Departmental Collaboration and Communication

 A lack of business acumen can lead to poor cross-departmental collaboration and communication.
-‘Silo thinking’ happens when employees don’t understand how their department impacts other departments, and how their decisions impact the ability of people in other departments to make good decisions.
-They don't collaborate on business objectives; they work separately toward their own department goals and create inefficient work processes.
+‘Silo thinking’ happens when employees don’t understand how their department impacts others, and how their decisions affect others’ ability to make good decisions.

+They don't collaborate on business objectives; they work separately toward their own department goals and create inefficient processes.
 A significant part of business acumen is being financially literate and knowing the language of business.

 Simple Example: Without business acumen, it can be challenging for teams to communicate on a financial level.
-A sales team might say, “we made $1,000,000 last month”, referring to sales revenue.
-The finance department might say, “we lost $10,000 last month”, referring to profit.
+A sales team might say, “we made $1,000,000 last month,” referring to sales revenue.
+The finance department might say, “we lost $10,000 last month,” referring to profit.
 It becomes complicated to communicate within your company if employees don’t have a common language (‘Finance’ is the language of business!).

 Effective Cross-Departmental Collaboration and Communication

 Business acumen gives employees a big-picture understanding of the company and how different departments work together.
-The financial literacy aspect will allow employees to speak a common language (‘Finance’ is the language of business), and fully understand their KPIs.
-This fosters a synergetic environment for different departments to communicate and collaborate effectively.
-Teams working together toward a common goal are more likely to get there faster (and maybe with a better result!).
+The financial literacy aspect allows employees to speak a common language (‘Finance’ is the language of business) and understand their KPIs.

-True Story: Andromeda ran a workshop for a small pharmacy chain that provided prescription drugs to a group of long-term care facilities.
-Two weeks later the owner reported that the budget process had run like a dream - department managers participated willingly in the process and the entire process took a few days (instead of weeks!).
-They learned that the budget is a useful tool for managing the company so they contributed to it willingly and usefully.
+True Story: Income|Outcome ran a workshop for a small pharmacy chain that provided prescription drugs to long-term care facilities.
+Two weeks later, the owner reported that the budget process had run like a dream — department managers participated willingly and the process took days instead of weeks.
+They learned that the budget is a useful management tool, so they contributed to it willingly and effectively.

-Increased Employee Engagement
+Increased Employee Engagement and Retention

 Develop Business Acumen in Your Employees Now